muhammadnaqeebasif/hadoop_scripts/README.md

 Your user should be the user which was setted up in credentials.txt.
 To install and configure hbase run the following command:<br>
 	`bash flume/setup.sh`

+- **flask** this folder contains the files used for installing and configuring flask.
+Your user should be the user which was setted up in credentials.txt.
+To install and configure hbase run the following command:<br>
+	`bash flask/setup.sh`